LitFill/src-todo/README.md

-`src-todo` is a command-line interface written in Haskell (btw) that scans source files for TODO comments, allowing users to register new TODOs with unique IDs, list existing TODOs, display details for a specific TODO by ID, and replace TODO IDs.
-It supports TODO formats like "TODO: (id) description" or "TODO: description", where IDs are optional and generated as timestamp-based strings (first 20 characters of YYYYmmDDHHMMSSqqqqqq format).
+`src-todo` is a command-line interface written in Haskell (btw) that scans source files for TODO comments, allowing users to register new TODOs with

+unique IDs, list existing TODOs, display details for a specific TODO by ID, replace TODO IDs, and unregister TODOs (removing their IDs).
+It supports TODO formats like "TODO: (id) description" or "TODO: description", where IDs are optional and now generated as UUIDs for uniqueness.

 The tool operates on files or directories (default: current directory), parsing comments using Megaparsec and handling file updates in place.